Manta-Network/docs/docs/Introduction.md

 Welcome! 👋

-Manta is a set of easy-to-use and secure (open source and auditable code) protocols based on Substrate frameworks.
-It uses zk-SNARK to provide complete end-to-end anonymity, high throughput, and high cross-chain interoperability (it supports Polkadot and its parachain mainstream cryptocurrencies and stable coins).
+Manta is a set of protocols built on Substrate that provide anonymous cross-chain interoperability for all Polkadot parachain cryptocurrencies and stable coins.
+The protocols use zkSNARKS to create end-to-end privacy, and the code is open-source and auditable.

 ## Our Mission